Mindfulness Meditation: Making Meditation Work for You

 By practicing mindfulness meditation on a daily basis, there will be a reduction in overall stress levels.

-When we practice mindfulness, a shift takes place in how we regulate our emotions.
-Caused by increased awareness of thought, this new regulatory ability helps us be selective in how we experience the world.
+By practicing mindfulness, a shift takes place in how you regulate your emotions.
+Caused by increased awareness of thought, this new regulatory ability helps us be selective in how you experience the world, and more specifically, view your sport.

 Increased Focus & Attention